-Censuses.
-Anycast censuses require the same target to be probed from multiple vantage points: to limit the intrusiveness of our scans, and since we expect that changes in the anycast deployments happen at a low pace, we decide to run scans at a monthly frequency.
-Our first anycast censuses date back to March 2015 [18].
+Our first anycast census dates back to March 2015 [24].
 We then re-engineered our system and started to run monthly censuses from PlanetLab in December 2015.
 We kept tuning and improving system performance and reliability until June 2016, date at which we additionally started the measurements from RIPE Atlas.
-We opted to strip down as much as possible the information collected per VP, narrowing down to about 30MB per VP on average, so that the (compressed) raw PlanetLab measurement data hosted at [5] for all censuses amount to about 60GB.
-The RIPE Atlas measurement are publicly accessible via RIPE Atlas (measurement identifier are at [5]).
+We opted to strip down as much as possible the information collected per VP, narrowing down to about 30MB per VP on average, so that the (compressed) raw PlanetLab measurement data hosted at [6] amount to about 60GB per year worth of censuses.
+The RIPE Atlas measurement are publicly accessible via RIPE Atlas (measurement identifiers are at [6]).

-Fig. 2 shows the number of responsive unique IPs discovered collectively by all PlanetLab VP in each census, and the right y-axis report this number as the fraction of replies from the contacted targets.
+Fig. 2 shows the number of unique IPs that responded to at least one of our PlanetLab VPs in each census, and the right y-axis reports this number as the fraction of replies from the contacted targets.
 The shadowed part indicates the months where we were still updating the system.
-Notably, we slowed down the probe rate per VP to about 1,000 targets per second to comply with recommendations in [38].
-As a beneficial side effect, the packet loss rate also decreased.
-We can see that the total number of unique IPs is always greater than the number observed by a single VP, and that it fluctuates between the 2, 9 millions of May 2015 and 4, 3 millions of November 2016 (almost in pair with the expectations of other work [23, 63]).
-This number has increased since June 2016 when we started to regularly update the hitlist [41] (denote with crosses in the figure).
-The figure also reports the distribution of responsive IPs per vantage points (boxplots): recall varier widely per census, per VP, and over time, with some VPs able to collect only few hundred ICMP replies.
-Luckily, albeit the number of PlanetLab VP decreases, the median number of contacted target exceeds 3 millions.
+Notably, we slowed down the probe rate per VP to about 1,000 targets per second to comply with recommendations in [44], noticing a decrease in the packet loss rate as a beneficial side effect.
+We can see that the total number of unique IPs is always greater than the number observed by a single VP, and that it fluctuates between 2,9 millions (May 2015) and 4,3 millions (Nov 2016) coherently with [29, 66].
+This number has increased since June 2016 when we started to regularly update the hitlist [1] (denoted with crosses).
+However, notice that even with fresh hitlists not all targets are responsive, which correlates with the availability score of the targets: particularly, the average score for responsive targets (89) is higher than the score of non-responsive ones (40).
+The figure also reports the distribution of responsive IPs per vantage points (box plots): the recall varies widely per census, per VP, and over time, with some VPs able to collect only few hundred ICMP replies.
+Luckily, albeit the number of PlanetLab VPs decreases, the median number of contacted targets consistently exceeds 3 millions.